mstksg/inCode/copy/entries/fc-statements.md

 it represents a new computer action that *launches* that `IO ()` in a parallel fork.

-We can write `par` ourselves, then, with this:
+We can write `par` ourselves, then, with this:[^parsimp]

 ~~~haskell
 par :: IO () -> IO () -> IO ()
 par x y = forkIO x >> forkIO y
 ~~~

+[^parsimp]: Note that this action doesn't "wait" for both threads to complete;
+all it does is launch the two threads.

 "To create a new `IO ()` from two `IO ()`'s that represent executing them in parallel, transform them both into parallel `IO ()`'s, and sequence the